 - unexplained weight loss

 Asbestosis is irreversible.
 However, early diagnosis implies a better prognosis.
 With adequate treatment, asbestosis can be successfully kept under control and the person will experience minimal symptoms, being able to enjoy a higher quality of life.
-Therefore, if you held down a job which involved working with asbestos or being surrounded by it, monitoring your health by undergoing annual screenings is essential, as asbestosis is often asymptomatic in the beginning.
+Therefore, if you held down a job that involved working with asbestos or being surrounded by it, monitoring your health by undergoing annual screenings is essential, as asbestosis is often asymptomatic in the beginning.